WeTransfer/sqewer/README.md

 The messages will only be deleted from SQS once the job execution completes without raising an exception.

+## Requirements

+Ruby 2.1+, version 2 of the AWS SDK.

 ## Detailed usage instructions

 For more detailed usage information, see [DETAILS.md](./DETAILS.md)